 Erectile Dysfunction and Age

-Fact: Although erectile dysfunction is more common in men over 75, men of any age can develop erectile problems.
+Fact: Although ED is more common in men over 75, guys of any age can have it.

 Erectile Dysfunction and Overall Health

 Myth: ED may be upsetting, but there's nothing dangerous about it.

 Fact: Although ED itself isn't dangerous, it can be an early warning sign of a serious health condition, such as diabetes or heart problems.

 It's important to see your doctor if you have ED.
 A medical exam not only helps you figure out the cause of the problem and find a treatment that can return you to a more active sex life, it may also alert you to an illness that needs immediate treatment.